 \section{Introduction}

 Quantum entanglement plays a vital role in many practical quantum information system, such as quantum teleportation \cite{bennett}, quantum dense coding \cite{bennett2}, and quantum cryptography \cite{Ekert}.
 Entangled states of higher-dimensional systems are of great interest owing to the extended possibilities they provide, which including higher information density coding \cite{Durt}, stronger violations of local realism \cite{Kaszlikowski,Collins}, and more resilience to error \cite{Fujiwara} than two dimensional system.
-Over the past few years, fairish attention has been paid to implement higher-dimensional entanglement with trapped ions \cite{Linington}, photons \cite{Lanyon,Dada}, and cavity QED \cite{Lin,saiyun}.
+Over the past few years, fairish attention has been paid to implement higher-dimensional entanglement with trapped ions \cite{Klimov,Linington}, photons \cite{Vaziri,Lanyon,Dada}, and cavity QED \cite{Zou,Lin,saiyun,libo1}.

 Moreover, it has been shown that entanglement between two spatially separated subsystems is very useful for distributed quantum computation \cite{bennett3,kimble}.
-Recently, a large number of schemes have been proposed for generating entangled state of atoms, which are individually trapped in distant optical cavities connected by optical fiber is a good candidate to create distant entanglement \cite{cirac,tpe,sjvan,sclark,a.s,yin,lu}.
-The main problems in entangling atoms in these schemes are the decoherence due to leakage of photons from the cavity and fiber mode, and spontaneous radiation of the atoms \cite{Mabuchi}.
-By using the stimulated Raman adiabatic passage (STIRAP) \cite{Oreg,Gaubatz,Gaubatz2,Bergmann,kuk,kis,go,la,libo}, our scheme can overcome these problems.
+Recently, a large number of schemes have been proposed for generating entangled state of atoms, which are individually trapped in distant optical cavities connected by fibers \cite{cirac,tpe,sjvan,sclark,a.s,yin,lu}.
+The main problems in entangling atoms in these schemes are the decoherence due to leakage of photons from the cavity and fiber modes, and spontaneous radiation of the atoms \cite{Mabuchi}.
+By using the stimulated Raman adiabatic passage (STIRAP) \cite{Oreg,Gaubatz,Gaubatz2,Bergmann,kuk,Unanyan1,Theuer,song}, our scheme can overcome these problems.
 The idea of STIRAP is that the system is initially prepared in a decoherence-free state (dark state), and evolve adiabatically along the dark state to the required state by two delayed but partially overlapping pulses.
 Many schemes have been proposed to prepare entanglement state via STIRAP \cite{Unanyan2,Unanyan3,ma,ma1,nv,kis,songjie,Klein,libo}.